LukeAskew/gulp-fabricate/README.md

 Type: `String`
 Default: `default`

-Default layout template.
+Name of the default layout template.

 ### options.layouts

 Type: `String` or `Array`
-Default: `src/templates/layouts/**/*`
+Default: `src/views/layouts/**/*`

-Files to use a layout templates.
+Files to use as layout templates.

 ### options.materials

 Type: `String` or `Array`
-Default: `src/templates/materials/**/*`
+Default: `src/views/materials/**/*`

 Files to use a partials/helpers.

 ### options.data

 Type: `String` or `Array`
 Default: `src/data/**/*.json`

-JSON files to use as data for templates.
+JSON files to use as data for views.

 ## API